 How to Plant Zucchini from Seed

-Plant two seeds per hole.
-Plant seeds one inch deep.
-Once they grow to two inches or when they have two true leaves, snip the weaker plant and keep the bigger, stronger plant.
+- If you plant 2 seeds and each sprout: Once they grow to 2 inches or when they have 2true leaves, snip the weaker plant, and keep the bigger, stronger plant.

 Plant seeds where you want them to grow.
 There is no need to transplant them unless you start them indoors.